Available with Location Referencing license.

-The line name should be unique for the chosen network.
+The line name must be unique for the chosen network.

-- Click the calendar button to choose a start date for the route.
+- Click the Calendar button next to Start Date to choose a start date for the route.

-If you don't know the From Measure value, you can do the following to allow ArcGIS Pipeline Referencing to calculate one by subtracting the centerline's geometrical length from the To Measure value:
+If you don't know the From Measure value, you can do the following to calculate one by subtracting the geometrical length of the centerline from the To Measure value: